gongahkia/dc4u/README.md

 [Draft charges](https://mustsharenews.com/wp-content/uploads/2018/12/TOC-Charge-Sheet.jpg) are inane to format.
 This simplifies the entire process of creating Draft Charges, by transpiling a human-readable markup format (`.dc`) to different targets for viewing and distribution.

+This format is intended to allow for quick integration with existing workflows when taking down material facts.

 ## Features

 * Takes in a simple reworked markdown format, implement LEXER and PARSER that transpiles to multiple targets